orangepizza/acme-onion/acme-onion.md

 # Validation Challenges for Onion address

 Onion-v3 identifiers MAY be used with the existing "http-01" and "tls-alpn-01" challenges from {{RFC8555}} Section 8.3 and {{RFC8737}} Section 3 respectively.
-To use Onion identifiers with these challenges their initial DNS resolution step MUST be skipped and the approperate Tor daemon that in control of CA MUST used to proxy such request.
+To use Onion identifiers with these challenges their initial DNS resolution step MUST be skipped and the appropriate Tor daemon that in control of CA MUST used to proxy such request.

 The existing "dns-01" challenge MUST NOT be used to validate onion addresses.